-- facets of resource management.
-Resource models are used for both the functional and manageability interfaces. - 23 Resource models are used for: - IT system management - Resource descriptions used mostly for resource management - 26 Examples of resource models are: - CIM, which includes models (schemas) for the following areas2: - 28 Core: high-level abstractions (logical and physical elements, collections) - Physical: things that can be seen and touched (e.g., physical package, rack and location) - System: computer systems, operating systems, file systems, processes, jobs, diagnostic services, etc. - 33 o Device: logical functions of hardware (e.g., battery, printer, fan, network port and storage extent) - 35 o Network: services, endpoints/interfaces, topology, etc. - 36 o Policy: if/then rules and their groupings and applicability - 37 .
-User and Security: identity and privilege mgmt, white/yellow page data, RBAC, etc. - Applications and Metrics: deployment and runtime management of software and software services - Database: properties and services performed by a database (both inventory and behavioral)
+- IT system management, used mostly for system monitoring and control - Resource descriptions, used mostly for brokering, metering and provisioning

+Examples of resource models are:

+- CIM, which includes models (schemas) for the following areas: - Core: high-level abstractions (logical and physical elements, collections) - Physical: things that can be seen and touched (e.g., physical package, rack and location) - System: computer systems, operating systems, file systems, processes, jobs, diagnostic services, etc. - Device: logical functions of hardware (e.g., battery, printer, fan, network port and storage extent) - o Network: services, endpoints/interfaces, topology, etc. - o Policy: if/then rules and their groupings and applicability - User and Security: identity and privilege management, white/yellow page data, RBAC (Role-Based Access Control), etc. - Applications and Metrics: deployment and runtime management of software and software services - Database: properties and services performed by a database (addresses database components, backing storage, status and statistics) - o Event: notifications and subscriptions

-2 The work on JSIM (Job Submission Information Model, defined by the CGS-WG) was added to the schemas of multiple areas.
+&lt;sup>2 The work on JSIM (Job Submission Information Model, defined by the CGS-WG) was added to the schemas of multiple areas.

-1 0 Event: notifications and subscriptions 2 0 Interoperability: management of the WBEM infrastructure 3 0 Support: help desk knowledge exchange and incident handling 4 5 0 Security Protection and Management: notifications for and management of intrusion detection, firewall, anti-virus and other security mechanisms 6 0 Block and file storage 7 8 9 0 New work in the areas of Behavior and State (modeling state and transitions) and utility computing (management of utility computing services and related data for provisioning, accounting and metering, reservation handling, etc.) 10 11 IMP MIBs, which cover mainly network management but are used in other areas such as st management.
-12 13 X's JSR77, a resource model for the manageability aspects of the J2EE (Java 2 terprise Edition) platform [13].
-14 • WS SDM MOWS Web service model 15 • Re source descriptions for reservation/brokering/scheduling: 16 0 UNICORE Resource Schema 17 0 Globus RSL and the GLUE schema [15] 18 0 JSDL (being defined by GGF's JSDL-WG) 19 • Re source descriptions for accounting/metering: 20 0 Usage Record (defined by GGF's UR-WG) 21 • Re source descriptions for installation/deployment/provisioning: 22 0 Configuration Description Language (CDL, being defined by the CDDML-WG) 23 0 DCML (Data Center Markup Language) [14] 24 25 26 at although some resource descriptions are not intended to be models by themselves, ntain an implicit model which defines, for instance, which entities exist, and what their is are.
-27 28 29 30 31 32 33 semanti renderin to transi semanti A rende rce models, it is important to make a distinction between semantics and renderings .
-The cs contain the concepts of the model (its entities, their properties and relationships).
-A g is a representation of the semantics in a given language, and/or a specification of how mit and access the model on the wire.
-For instance, the CIM model contains the cs of resources, and its XML representation and HTTP mapping are a rendering of CIM. ring of a model allows its semantics to be conveyed, and the semantics may have renderings.
-34 35 36 37 38 39 40 41 42 43 achievin model is likely to may be may hav translati this mat GRIP pr models 44 45 the use of a single resource model is desirable, since it makes interoperability easier to when compared to mediation between models.
-However, developments in general IT and
+- Interoperability: management of the Web-Based Enterprise Management (WBEM) infrastructure - o Support: help desk knowledge exchange and incident handling - Security Protection and Management: notifications for and management of intrusion detection, firewall, anti-virus and other security mechanisms - Block and file storage - New work in the areas of Behavior and State (modeling state and transitions) and utility computing (management of utility computing services and related data for provisioning, accounting and metering, reservation handling, etc.) - SNMP MIBs, which cover mainly network management but are used in other areas such as host management. - JMX's JSR77, a resource model for the manageability aspects of the J2EE (Java 2 Enterprise Edition) platform [13]. - WSDM MOWS Web service model. - Resource descriptions for reservation/brokering/scheduling: - o UNICORE Resource Schema - o Globus RSL and the GLUE schema [15] - JSDL (being defined by GGF's JSDL-WG) - Resource descriptions for accounting/metering: - Usage Record (defined by GGF's UR-WG) - Resource descriptions for installation/deployment/provisioning: - Configuration Description Language (CDL) (being defined by the CDDML-WG) - Data Center Markup Language (DCML) [14]

+Note that although some resource descriptions are not intended to be models by themselves, they contain an implicit model which defines, for instance, which entities exist, and what their attributes are.

+In resource models, it is important to make a distinction between semantics and renderings.
+The semantics contain the concepts of the model (its entities, their properties and relationships).
+A rendering is a representation of the semantics in a given language, and/or a specification of how to transmit and access the model on the wire.
+A rendering of a model allows its semantics to be conveyed.
+For instance, the CIM model contains the semantics of resources, while its XML representation and HTTP mapping are a rendering of CIM.
+The semantics may have multiple renderings: for instance, other CIM renderings have been proposed.